Détachement d'Action Rapide et de Dissuasion: Known operations

 Skinheads were apprehended by DARD operators during a march on 30 June 2003.
 DARD was mobilised to hunt down an armed robber who had robbed a bank on 7 November 2006.
 DARD units were deployed to Bussigny-près-Lausanne on 12 November 2007 after an armed man was reported to Vaud police; the armed suspect was wounded before being taken to a hospital.

 DARD operators were deployed on 14 May 2008 in an anti-drug operation to seize hemp.
 DARD was also deployed to conduct another anti-drug operation with 25 people arrested.

 A DARD unit was mobilised to assist sûreté detectives on 20 August 2008 to dissuade a man from committing suicide, which failed despite negotiations by DARD negotiators and detectives.

 On 9 January 2009, DARD units had been mobilised in a manhunt to arrest two suspects responsible for killing a sexagenarian man on 29 December 2008.

-Canine units use
+Canine units

-DARD uses canine units in most of its operations after a training program started in 2005 with the first dog accepted into DARD service in 2006.
+After starting a training program started in 2005, with the first dog accepted into DARD service in 2006, DARD now uses canine units in most of its operations.